 The practice had policies, procedures and risk assessments to support the management of the service and to protect patients and staff.
-These included arrangements to monitor the quality of the service and make improvements.
+We noted the policy folders contained several different copies of previous versions of policies.
+This made locating the most up to date version difficult.
+We discussed this on the day of inspection and were told this would be reviewed to ensure an accessible system was available for all staff.